New Info -

 If you are still confused about packing, here is a quick review:

 All of the stuff you'll need on the mountain and after we are off the mountain will go in a different bag.
-We will not get these things out until Sunday when we check-in at Trek.
-Basically, everything you need for the mountain (including everything for your backpack) and everything you need after we are off the mountain will be in your bag which we do not get out of the trailer until Sunday when we check-in at Trek.
+We will not get these things out until Saturday when we check-in at Trek.
+Basically, everything you need for the mountain (including everything for your backpack) and everything you need after we are off the mountain will be in the bag which we do not get out of the trailer until Saturday when we check-in at Trek.

 If you have questions, let us know.
 We're here to help!